 Bradford Factor trigger points should be treated as a guide, rather than a rule.
-It’s important to be fair to employees with disabilities or medical conditions.
+It’s important to be fair to employees with disabilities or medical conditions, which may involve careful consideration of their performance and confidential record retrieval when dealing with their medical information.
 Understanding the context helps you make more informed decisions.

 Sick leave is not a crime.
 We should not forget this when talking about efficiency topics.
 That’s why it’s important to build a culture where employees who are genuinely sick are supported and illegitimate absences are not tolerated.
 A good way of dealing with this is to have a dialogue with your employees.
 It’s better to communicate more, rather than less.

 Return-to-work interviews can be a good opportunity to learn more about the absence of your employee.
 Maybe there are ways you can help that person to get fit again.
 Knowing the reason can help you understand where that person might need support.
 In the end, you want to have healthy, motivated, and engaged employees.